Market-Connections Professional Resume Writing Services

 7 Habits of Ultra-Successful People

-• Try getting up an hour earlier and have a plan for using this time effectively.
+• Try getting up an hour earlier and having a plan for using this time effectively.
 Do this for 30 days and evaluate the results.

 • Work on your self-discipline each day.
 You have countless opportunities to do this.
 If you need to get job interviews, update your resume and network systematically.
 Plan your job search schedule and follow through.